 Kurashiki, The Venise of Feudal Japan

 You are looking for the atmosphere of Kyoto with more authenticity and without tourists?
 There is a place that should delight you.
-Few kilometres away in the west, In the vicinity of Okayama, another charming little town lies in a serene atmosphere unchanged for centuries.
+Few kilometers away in the west, In the vicinity of Okayama, another charming little town lies in a serene atmosphere unchanged for centuries.
 Kurashiki is its name.
-It used to be a harbour for rice trade during the Edo period and nowadays old storehouses’ sleek facades are still reflecting the lifestyle of this epoch.
+It used to be a harbor for rice trade during the Edo period and nowadays old storehouses’ sleek facades are still reflecting the lifestyle of this epoch.

 This past merchant city is also free of power lines, which is extremely rare in Japan.
 Come to visit its emblematic silent canals bordered by weeping willows.
-You can also embark for a boat tour along and let yourself drive into yesteryear Japan.
+You can also embark for a boat tour along and let yourself drift into yesteryear Japan.

 The White Heron Castle

 Being a world heritage and national treasure at the same time, you can easily imagine how important it is.
 Indeed, Himeji castle is certainly one of the most splendid and notorious Japanese castles.
 There are many reasons for that.
 First, its uncluttered snow-white appearance is quite unique.
 It contrasts with the mainstream standards and in particular its rival, the so-called “crow castle” of Matsumoto.

 It is particularly appreciated during spring since the cherry-blossoms at the foot of its moats perfectly suit the beauty of the site.
 Furthermore, the “white heron castle” unlike most of the Japanese castles has never been destroyed until nowadays even though it was built at the beginning of the 17th century.
 Therefore, Japanese people consider it half as a miracle which has stood the test of time while keeping its grandeur.

 Itsukushima Shrine, one of the three national most beautiful scenic sights